TRT Side Effects: How to Manage Them

 What are the Main Side Effects of Testosterone Replacement Therapy (TRT)?

-Like all treatments, testosterone therapy is associated with a number of known risks, and these should be communicated to patients prior to initiation of treatment.
-A key item is impaired spermatogenesis (sperm production) due to suppression of gonadotropins (LH and FSF).
+Like all treatments, testosterone therapy is associated with a number of known risks, particularly for men with testosterone deficiency.
+These risks should be communicated to patients prior to initiation of treatment.
+A key item is impaired spermatogenesis (sperm production) due to suppression of gonadotropins (LH and FSH).
 Men considered candidates for TRT should be questioned as to their desire to induce a pregnancy.
 Since sperm production may be reduced to zero, exogenous T alone should be avoided until fertility is no longer a concern.
 Treatment with hCG injections or oral clomiphene citrate may be considered in these men, as they do not suppress spermatogenesis.
 There is some limited data on the use of testosterone plus hCG for improvement of sperm quality and quantity in men.

 Acne may occur in younger men.
-Edema can be occasionally observed in middle-aged or older men due to fluid retentive properties of testosterone.
+Edema can be occasionally observed in middle-aged or older men due to the fluid-retentive properties of testosterone.

-Erythroctyosis (increased red blood cell count that causes high hematocrit) is infrequently seen with topical and injectable TRT treatments, but is routinely observed in men treated parenterally with short-acting injections or implanted pellets.
+Erythrocytosis (increased red blood cell count that causes high hematocrit) is infrequently seen with topical and injectable TRT treatments but is routinely observed in men treated parenterally with short-acting injections or implanted pellets.
 Although there is no evidence to date that T-induced erythrocytosis is associated with adverse events, it seems reasonable to prevent the hematocrit from rising excessively.
-Men whose hematocrit rises above 54% (or hemoglobin greater than 18 g/dL) should be considered for dose reduction, temporary discontinuation of T therapy, blood donation or therapeutic phlebotomy
+Men whose hematocrit rises above 54% (or hemoglobin greater than 18 g/dL) should be considered for dose reduction, temporary discontinuation of T therapy, blood donation, or therapeutic phlebotomy.

 Read this first since it is the most common testosterone side effect: High hematocrit